-“Arschloch.”
-Now that’s a switch, Walter thought, with a bemused raise of his eyebrows.
-People usually wait to get to know me a bit before calling me an asshole.
+“Arschloch,” one of the German officers sitting two tables away said.
+The crude insult caught Walter Hirsch’s attention immediately.
+Now that’s a switch, Walter thought, with a bemused smile.
+People usually wait to get to know me a bit before calling me an “asshole.”

 “Lächerlich.
-Dieser Depp weiß nicht wie man isst,” the first one added, clumsily pantomiming an American switching his fork from his left to his right hand to eat the meat he had just cut.
+Dieser Depp weiß nicht mal wie man isst,” the first one continued, clumsily pantomiming an American switching his fork from his left to his right hand to eat the meat he had just cut.

 Walter eavesdropped on the Germans’ conversation as he addressed the remains of his Strasbourg sausage and Chez Jenny’s incomparable sauerkraut, accompanied by a lovely 1935 Clos Saint Landelin Gewürztraminer.
 The Germans were complaining about the food.
 Small wonder.
 Anton liked to piss on the sauerkraut before sending it out to Germans.